hirmeos/entity-fishing-client-python/README.rst

     client = nerd.NerdClient()

     client.disambiguate(
-        "Linux is a name that broadly denotes a family of free and open-source software operating systems (OS) built around the Linux kernel.
+        "Linux is a name that broadly denotes a family of free and open-source software operating systems (OS) built around the Linux kernel."
     )

 With the following example response: